Will-J-Gale/GTA-Fully-Convolutional-Lane-Finding/README.md

    * http://mi.eng.cam.ac.uk/projects/segnet/

 The network was trained on ~40000 images
-20000 images were used but were flipped horizontally doubling the sample size
+~20000 images were used but were flipped horizontally doubling the sample size
-Lanes were captured using https://github.com/Will-J-Gale/GTA-Lane-Finding and only the good images were kept
+Lanes were captured using https://github.com/Will-J-Gale/GTA-Lane-Finding with only the good images used

 ## Advantages over standard lane finding algorith
    1. Runs at ~15fps (~5fps faster)